LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/conditional-formatting/_index.md

 When exploring data using `pandas` you can also apply conditional formatting similar to how you did using spreadsheets.
 Say for instance you only want to display related to a specific city, state, movie genre, or name, you can do so!

-We will begin by selecting rows based on a condition within one column.
+We will begin by identifying rows based on a condition using one column of data.

 {{% notice blue Example "rocket" %}}
 ```python